 We don’t work for the National Health Service (NHS) and we are not affiliated with them.
 Our team utilise NHS Digital’s content and public API in order to provide the highest possible quality of content to our users.

-We developed Virtual Nurse on a machine learning platform and a realtime database which connects with Alexa & Google Assistant.
+We developed Virtual Nurse on a machine learning platform and a real-time database that connects with Alexa & Google Assistant.
 Therefore Virtual Nurse learns naturally when users interact with it about specific subjects.
 In addition to this, Virtual Nurse has been used over 57,000 times by over 24,000 customers on Alexa alone.

 With such data we can provide a way for users to measure medications, illnesses and general health in a completely different way.
 Better yet, we can provide a way for users to seamlessly access that data via voice interaction.